wintechis/legacy-integration-wot/evaluation/effectiveness-evaluation/zigbee-scraper/zigbee-scrapper/README.md

-# Data Scrapper for Bluetooth LE
+# Data Scrapper for ZigBee
 This script contains the different components to extract bluetooth device information from the Bluetooth Listing Database.

 ## Installation